vedaldi/practical-object-category-detection/README.md

 Appendix: Installing from scratch
 ---------------------------------

+The practical requires both VLFeat and MatConvNet.
+VLFeat comes with pre-built binaries, but MatConvNet does not.

 1. From Bash, run `./extras/download.sh`.
-This will download the German Street Sign Benchmark data.
+This will download the German Street Sign Benchmark data and VLFeat.
 2. From MATLAB, run `addpath extras ; prepareLabData.m`.

 Changes